ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## DATA STRUCTURES
 ### TREES
+- k-ary -> node can have k branches/children
-- binary tree
+- BINARY TREE
     - complete - every level is full except maybe last one, and last level all must be left sided
         - b/c of these properties, particularly left sided compaction on last level, can be represented as an array
     - perfect - every level is full, perfect trees are always complete
     - full - every node has either 0 children or two
 - BST - binary search tree, a binary tree but ordered
-- B-Tree - stores sorted data, self-balancing
+- B-TREE - stores sorted data, self-balancing
     - has order m, meaning a node can have up to m children, every node except for root and leaves must have at least m/2 children
         - BST is special case of B-Tree with 2 children
     - most common data struct used in database indexes
-- red-black trees - stored ordered data, self-balancing
+- RED-BLACK trees - stored ordered data, self-balancing
     - nodes have a color property, red or black, that help with balancing
     - red nodes can only have black children
-- splay trees
+- SPLAY trees
+- TRIE - sometimes called a prefix tree
+    - type of k-ary search tree, a tree data structure used for locating specific keys from within a set
+    - each node stores one part of the key, a key is constructed from the sum of the parts from the root to it's leaf
+    - one application is build entire dictionary of a language, e.g. english, to see if word is valid
+        - could do a hash map, but trie tells you if a word is a prefix of another valid word quickly
 ### LINKED LISTS
 - rust book - linked lists are generally dumb: https://rust-unofficial.github.io/too-many-lists/
 - linked lists are slow, even insertion/deletion are slower than array! worse as N gets bigger